kypamourya13/Netflix-Clone-CI-CD-pipeline-with-Monitoring-Alerting/README.md

 ```

 - Copy the config file to Jenkins master or the local file manager and save it
-- copy it and save it in documents or another folder save it as secret-file.txt
+- Copy it and save it in documents or another folder save it as secret-file.txt
 - Note: create a secret-file.txt in your file explorer save the config in it and use this at the kubernetes credential section.
 - Install Kubernetes Plugin, Once it's installed successfully
-- goto manage Jenkins --> manage credentials --> Click on Jenkins global --> add credentials
+- Goto manage Jenkins --> manage credentials --> Click on Jenkins global --> add credentials

-- Install Node_exporter on both master and worker
+**Install Node_exporter on both master and worker**
 - Let's add Node_exporter on Master and Worker to monitor the metrics
 - First, let's create a system user for Node Exporter by running the following command:
 ```bash